musevlt/mpdaf/doc/spectrum.rst

 Spectrum Creation
 =================

-A new `Spectrum <mpdaf.obj.Spectrum>` object can be obtained in two ways:
+There are two common ways to obtain a `Spectrum <mpdaf.obj.Spectrum>` object:

-- A spectrum can be created from either one numpy array, containing flux values, or two numpy arrays containing flux values and variances:
+- A spectrum can be created from a user-provided array of the flux values at each wavelength of the spectrum, or from both an array of flux values and a corresponding array of variances.
+These arrays can be simple numpy arrays, or they can be numpy masked arrays in which bad pixels have been masked.

 .. ipython::